This article will cover common issues you may encounter within the Calendar app and how you can troubleshoot them.

 2. Locate the calendar you wish to re-connect, then select disconnect.

-3. Select Add Google/Office 365 calendar, then select the trash can icon next to the calendar.
+3. Select Add Google/Office 365 calendar, then select the trash can icon next to the account.

 4. Select Add Google/Office 365 calendar once again, then scroll down and select Connect Google/Office 365 account.